hugoj0s3/SimpleCompositeValidation/README.md

 # SimpleValidationComposite
  Simple validation library based on composition.
-You create single and simple validations, and then you add those validations to validate an entire model.
+It aims to simplify the composition and reuse of validations logics.
+The idea is: You create single and simple validations, and then you add those validations to validate an entire model.

 ## Compositing: